GAS: Generative Avatar Synthesis from a Single Image: Experiments

-\textbf{Effect of switcher for disentangled synthesis.} In our setup, where we jointly learn static view synthesis and dynamic motion modeling, we introduce a switcher module.
-To illustrate the effectiveness of this switcher, we train a model variant without the switcher and present qualitative ablation studies.
-Without the switcher, dynamic motion often appears in the generated consecutive novel views, as shown in Figure \ref{fig:ablation_swicher}.
+\textbf{Effect of switcher for disentangled synthesis.} In our unified framework for static view synthesis and dynamic motion modeling, we incorporate a switcher module to explicitly separate the two tasks.
+To assess its impact, we train a variant without the switcher.
+As shown in Figure~\ref{fig:ablation_swicher}, omitting the switcher leads to unintended motion artifacts in sequences of novel views, highlighting its importance for task disentanglement.